YouCannotBurnMyShadow/subzero/README.md

 ## What is Subzero?

-The goal of subzero is allo allow simple and rapid deployment of [frozen][1] Python applications with minimal additional effort and developer time.
+The goal of subzero is to allow simple and rapid deployment of [frozen][1] Python applications with minimal additional effort and developer time.
 In contrast to other solutions, subzero's philosophy is that having a working application, quickly is more important than optimizing for size or other factors and that generating your end product (be it and MSI, or other installer) should take only a few minutes to set up.
 Subzero builds